School Bus (film): Production

 C. K. Muraleedharan of 3 Idiots (2009) and PK (2015) was signed as the cinematographer.
 In fact, Muraleedharan's son and Rosshan's daughter are acting as Jayasurya's children in the movie.
 Apart from Jayasurya and Aparna, Kunchacko Boban too plays a key role in the movie.
-Filming started on 10 February 2016 and finished in late April 2016.
+The filming started on 10 February 2016 and finished in late April 2016.
 Actor Jayasurya did the role for free and did not ask for remuneration because he felt the film had a great message.

 Critical response

 The Times Of India rated the film 3 out of 5 stars saying that "With barely two-hours of runtime, School Bus is a movie that can be enjoyed by both kids and adults alike and has also a social message that accompanies every Bobby–Sanjay duo's film". sify gave the film 3 out of 5 and stated "School Bus has its fine moments and though the story goes along predictable lines, it can connect with the family audience.
 It could have been better, but even in the current form, it's a fine watch". filmibeat gave it 3 out of 5 and wrote " School Bus is a decent, classy family thriller, recommended for the family audiences".
 Behindwoods said that "The movie is a good watch for children and also will leave deep thoughts in parents".